andrewrdavidson/PSQualityCheck/README.md

 ## Summary

-This is a PowerShell module which runs a series of Pester 5 tests to validate code quality against it's rules
+This is a PowerShell module which runs a series of Pester 5 tests to validate code quality against rules

 ## Prerequisites